FlowFuse/website/src/handbook/company/remote.md

 digital world.
 Turn off notification outside of your intended working hours for email, Slack, and GitHub where possible.

-While FlowForge allows you to use your work devices for private purposes, this is another venue to explore.
+While FlowFuse allows you to use your work devices for private purposes, this is another venue to explore.
 It might work out better to have a private devices without any work related data to have access to work when not working.